 How Long Does It Take To Improve Your Social Skills?

-Okay, you want to get over your social awkwardness and be more at ease around people.
+Okay, you want to get over your social skills issues.
 You've come across this site.
-It looks pretty good from what you've seen so far.
-What a lot of people want to know is, how long does it all take?
-How long until the awkwardness and all the pain that comes with that goes away?
+The advice seems pretty good from what you've seen so far.
+What a lot of readers want to know is, how long does it all take?
+How long until the awkwardness and all the pain that comes with it goes away?
+One answer would be, "Just don't worry about it, it'll take as long as it takes", but I find people still do want a sense of what the timeline will be like.
+I think that's totally understandable.

-It's not the easiest question to answer because it obviously depends on a few things:
+It's not the easiest question to answer because it obviously depends on a few variables:

 Where are you starting, and where do you want to end up?
-The farther the distance between the two, the longer it will take.
-A deeply awkward guy with dreams of becoming incredibly cool and popular will take a lot more time to get there than a girl who's a little reserved, but pretty likable, and who just wants to get the hang of making friends.
+The further the distance between the two, the longer it will take.
+A deeply awkward person with dreams of becoming incredibly magnetic and popular will take a lot more time to get there than someone who's a little reserved, but pretty likable, and who just wants to get the hang of making friends.

 One to three years

-If I had to make a rough guess though, I'd say improving your social skills takes about one to three years.
+If I had to make a super rough guess, I'd say if you're fairly socially awkward and inexperienced, improving your people skills takes about one to three years.
 That may be longer than you'd like to hear, but based on my experiences, I think that's a realistic estimation.
 It's just a matter of you needing to catch up to everyone else.
 If you're two years behind your peers in your social development, then you've somehow got to get two years of catch up practice in.
-Social skills are built up of all these little sub-abilities and you have to get them all into shape.
+Social skills are built up of all these little sub-abilities, and you have to get them all into shape.

-There's no way a time frame like this can't be imprecise though.
+There's no way a time frame like this can't be really crude and imprecise though.
 For one, it's really hard to nail down exactly when you start, and when you finish.
-If you've been awkward for years, does that count towards the total, or does the clock only start when you really get serious about improving?
+If you've been awkward for years, does that count toward the total, or does the clock only start when you really get serious about improving?
 And your social skills will continue to grow over your whole life, so when do you say you're done?

 There's no shortcut

-I turned over a lot of rocks looking for a magic pill to solve my social problems instantly.
+It's not uncommon at all for people to turn over a lot of rocks looking for a magic pill to solve their social problems instantly.
 There isn't one.
 More details in this article:

 There's No Quick, Effortless Way To Improve Your Social Skills